GoogleCloudPlatform/cluster-toolkit/docs/gpu-support.md

 As mentioned above, VMs with many guest accelerators can take longer to deploy.
 Slurm sets timeouts for creating VMs, and it's possible for high GPU configurations to push past the default timeout.
-The timeout in the Slurm on GCP v4 HPC Toolkit modules (`SchedMD-slurm-on-gcp-*`) due to a timeout that cannot be increased, therefore we recommend using the Slurm on GCP v5 modules.
+The timeout in the Slurm on GCP v4 HPC Toolkit modules (`SchedMD-slurm-on-gcp-*`) cannot be increased, therefore we recommend using the Slurm on GCP v5 modules.

 The v5 Toolkit modules (`schedmd-slurm-gcp-v5-*`) allow Slurm configuration